alphagov/govuk-developer-docs/source/manual/setting-up-new-rails-app.html.md

 }
 ```

-You also need to add a Jenkins integration to the repo on Github:
+You also need to add a Jenkins integration to the repo on GitHub:

 1. In GitHub, go to Settings -&gt; Integrations & Services
 2. Add Jenkins (GitHub plugin)